Keyless Egress and Why We Recommend It for our Doors

 Why and How is this Secure?

-If the thumbturn is being turned, the person turning it is highly likely to be already on the inside.
-And that can be incredibly convenient, essential in some cases and can actually create a more secure environment.
+If a person is turning the thumbturn, they are likely to be already on the inside.
+This can be incredibly convenient in some cases and can actually create a more secure environment.

 Enhanced Safety in Emergencies

-In the event of an emergency, such as a fire or break-in, the last thing you want to worry about is fumbling for a key.
-A thumb turn allows you to quickly and easily unlock the door from the inside, giving you a fast and safe exit route.
-This can be especially crucial if you have young children, elderly family members, or anyone with mobility issues.
+In the event of an emergency, the last thing you want is to be fumbling for a key.
+A thumb turn allows you to easily unlock the door, giving you a fast and safe exit route .
+This is especially crucial if you have young children, elderly family members or anyone with mobility issues.

 According to UK building regulations, a window or a door suitable for fire egress in your home can have key locks and child-proof restrictors fitted (at the same time).
-We casually recommend taking a moment to consider whether that’s a good or bad decision for you and your family.
+We casually recommend considering whether that’s a good or bad decision for you and your family – these are not easy items to unlock in a stressful emergency when you know escaping quickly is required .

 Convenience

-With an old internal key lock, you’ve either left that key in the door or it’s somewhere else.
-So, practically, you’ve either adapted the lock to work as a thumbturn already, or you have the extra annoyance of finding the key before ticking an item off the todo list.
+With an old internal key lock, you’ve either left your key in the door or somewhere else.
+So, practically, you’ve either adapted the lock to work as a thumb turn already, or you have the extra annoyance of finding the key.

 With keyless egress, you no longer need to keep track of a key when you’re inside your home.
-Whether you’re heading out quickly to take out the bins or popping out to grab something out of the car, the thumb turn does save hassle on a lot of occasions – that annoyance adds up!.
+The thumb turn does save hassle on a lot of occasions.
+For example, heading out quickly to take out the bins or popping out to grab something out of the car.

 Increased Security

-While the exterior lock still requires a key, the internal thumb turn ensures that once you’re inside, you can securely lock the door super quickly and easily.
+While the exterior lock still requires a key, the internal thumb turn allows you to lock the door immediately.
 This reduces the risk of accidentally leaving the door unlocked.
 Again, it’s that convenience factor adding up.
-We all lead busy lives; having a simplified process to do an incredibly important task multiple times per day can make a huge difference overall.
+We all lead busy lives; having a simplified process for an important task can make a huge difference overall.

 Warranty on New Homes